Tear Trough Filler in London & UK

 Ideal candidates for tear trough fillers

 - Patients with moderate degrees of hollowness under the eyes.
-A lower blepharoplasty may be more suitable for those with severe hollowing of the lower eye area
+A lower blepharoplasty or eye bag removal procedure may be more suitable for those with severe hollowing of the lower eye area.

 - Patients who would like to reduce the appearance of prominent dark circles beneath the eyes